luntergroup/smcsmc/docs/source/introduction.rst

         smcsmc.utils.run_smcsmc(test_args)

 Follow the :ref:`getting_started` guide to become familiar with the basic structure and function of SMCSMC commands, then look at one of the tutorials for analysing simulated or real data.
 For a more complete guide to arguments, see :ref:`args`.
+Alternatively the :ref:`cli` can be used with identical results.

 Other Methods
 ------------